Wazab-75/RISC-V-Team4/README.md

 ## CPU Design

-// small introduction to the different parts of the CPU / the instructions and the parameters
+The CPU architecture implemented in this project follows the RISC-V32I instruction set, and includes enhancements such as caching and pipelining.
+The design comprises several functional stages: fetch, decode, execute, memory, and write-back, that work together to process instructions in a streamlined manner.
+At its core, the CPU supports all base integer instructions of RV32I, which encompass arithmetic, logical, memory access, and control flow operations.
+Additionally, parameters like data width, memory size, and cache configurations are clearly defined and easily adjustable.

 ### Instructions Implemented
-All RV32I Base Integer Instructions
+RV32I Base Integer Instructions:
 | Type    | Instruction                   |
 | --------| ----------------------------- |
 | R       | add, sub, xor, or, and        |